 The following images are some monoprints I worked on this summer in North Carolina.
 I am a neophyte to this medium, and my goal over the several days at the Penland School of Crafts was to take as much advantage as possible of printing's particularities.
-Though there is a great deal of painting in monoprinting, there's still a spontaneity and dimensionality realizable in printing that straight painting misses.
-Even with that however, I'm hoping for great imaginative feedback into my painting back in Brooklyn!
-Thanks for taking the time to look!
+While monoprinting can still include a large painting component, there's still a spontaneity and dimensionality realizable in printing that straight painting misses.
+Even with that however, I'm hoping for great imaginative feedback into my painting practice back in Brooklyn.

 Etching oil on Arches.
 This was my first print and made in about half the time I'd normally use to paint a small portrait that's about 8 x 10 inches.
 This was created mostly reductively, i.e., a solid brayered surface, then values brought up with rag, brushes, Q-tips, fingers.